api3dao/oev-docs/docs/guides/dao-members/staking.md

 [Stake and Earn](/guides/dao-members/videos.md#stake-and-earn) video.

 1. Click the **_Stake_** button.
-   > The tokens available to stake depends on the number deposited and are
+   > The number of tokens available to stake depends on the number of tokens
-   > available to withdraw as displayed in the **Balance** box as WITHDRAWABLE.
+   > deposited and are available to withdraw as displayed in the **Balance** box
+   > as WITHDRAWABLE.
 2. Enter the number of tokens to stake (or select the **Max** link) and click the **_Stake_** button.